 The preparations for the celebration of the Resurrection start on Holy Thursday, the day that commemorates the Last Supper of Jesus with the Apostles.
-In the morning, groups of children visit all the neighbourhoods of the town, carrying baskets, singing and collecting flowers to decorate the bier of Christ.
+In the morning, groups of children visit all the neighborhoods of the town, carrying baskets, singing, and collecting flowers to decorate the bier of Christ.
 On that day housewives traditionally will prepare tsourekia (sweet buns resembling brioche) and colored eggs with special red dyes.
-Since the antiquity, the egg signifies the renewal of life while the red color symbolizes the blood of Christ.
+Since antiquity, the egg signifies the renewal of life while the red color symbolizes the blood of Christ.

 Good Friday is the most sacred day of the Holy Week, the day of the culmination of the passion of Christ with the deposition from the cross and Christ’s burial.
 It is a day of mourning throughout Greece.
 Housewives and children will go to church in the morning to prepare the Epitaphios, a wooden catafalque2 elaborately carved that represents the Tomb of Christ where His body will be put after the Apokathelosis (Deposition from the Cross).
-They will richly decorate it with spring flowers mostly white, red, and purple, until it is covered by the flowers in its entirety and then it will be sprinkled with flower petals and rosewater, decorated with candles and ceremonially censed as a mark of respect.
+They will richly decorate it with spring flowers mostly white, red, and purple until it is covered by the flowers in its entirety and then it will be sprinkled with flower petals and rosewater, decorated with candles, and ceremonially censed as a mark of respect.

 In the evening everything is silenced by the sound of slow bells tolling, lamenting the death of Christ.
 The air is full of the scent of livani a church incense made from frankincense and the fragrance of the spring flowers that cover the Epitaphios.
 Processions of Epitaphios are carried through almost all the streets of the towns and villages of Greece.
-Then, at about 11pm, the restaurants will fill up suddenly as everyone rushed to break their fasting in a traditional, Lent-friendly meal of seafood – grilled vinegar octopus, calamari rings, giant prawns served with their heads intact, and other items bring the evening to a close.
+Then, at about 11 pm, the restaurants will fill up suddenly as everyone rushed to break their fasting with a traditional, Lent-friendly meal of seafood – grilled vinegar octopus, calamari rings, giant prawns served with their heads intact, and other items bring the evening to a close.

 On Easter Saturday morning, preparations start for the festive dinner of the night of the Resurrection and housewives cook mayeritsa – a tripe and herbs soup only prepared at this time of the year.
 Shortly before midnight, people will gather in church holding white candles which they will light with the Holy Light 3 distributed by the priest.
-When the latter chants Christós Anesti (Christ is risen) the atmosphere will fill with loud noise, roaring cheers, and exploding firecrackers.
+When the latter chants Christós Anesti (Christ is risen) the atmosphere will fill with a loud noise, roaring cheers, and exploding firecrackers.
 The people exchange wishes with their lighted candles and the scent of incense and rush home or to their favorite restaurant.
 With the Holy Light of the candles they thrice make the sign of the cross on the door post over the front door of their houses for good luck.
 Then they will all gather around the festively laid table to crack the red eggs 4 and feast on the traditional mayeritsa.
 After the long fast, this soup is soothing to the stomach and a gentle break from the fast.

 On Easter Sunday morning, in many parts of the country lamb is prepared on the spit.
 In other regions, the meat for the Easter table – lamb or kid – is roasted in the oven.
 There is a festive atmosphere everywhere and people drink retsina, eat and dance usually until late into the night.

-The 2013 Greek Orthodox Easter is celebrated on May 5th, more than a month later from the respective Catholic festivities.
 If you wish to calculate the Greek Easter dates you must take into account that:

 - It must be based on the Julian calendar, not the Gregorian one.